 Gathering records for the LBC database

-If you are running Wildlife Recorder, which is the system used by LBC, or Bird Recorder, your records can be sent by email as an exported file.
-This information is then imported directly into Wildlife Recorder.
+The LBC Database is kept using Wildlife Recorder to store its records.
+If you use this or Bird Recorder written by Jack Levene can export your records and then send then by email as an exported csv file.
+This information is then imported directly into the LBC version of Wildlife Recorder.
 From our point of view this is obviously the best option, as it involves less work and gives us more time for bird watching!

 H = heard only, several other codes are also used, ie E = escape etc, we will add these codes as appropriate.